Fuchai/Getting-and-Cleaning-Data-Course-Project/CleanSummarizeCodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-####All data in cleaned.csv are filtered and labelled.
-Data in summarized.csv is the average of each activity by each subject.
+####All data in cleaned.txt are filtered and labelled.
+Data in summarized.txt is the average of each activity by each subject.

 - tBodyAcc-XYZ
 - tGravityAcc-XYZ